Salable/node-sdk/docs/docs/licenses/get-count.md

 ## Return Type

-For more information about this request see our api documentation on [License count](https://docs.salable.app/api#tag/Licenses/operation/getLicensesCount)
+For more information about this request see our API documentation on [License count](https://docs.salable.app/api#tag/Licenses/operation/getLicensesCount)